-Anytime the steering does not respond crisply to turns by the steering wheel, discontinue the outing and return to shore as soon as possible.
+- Anytime the steering does not respond crisply to turns by the steering wheel, discontinue the outing and return to shore as soon as possible.
 The steering components are, generally, inaccessible to boat operators and owners.
-Repairs should be completed by an authorized Axis dealer.
+Repairs should be completed by an authorized Axis dealer. - Inboard boats have an inherent pull to one side due to rudder torque.
+While sme can be adjusted out, it is possible that all pull cannot be eliminated.